Drug Information

 If you experience signs of high blood sugar, such as increased thirst and urination, excessive hunger, unexplained weight loss, or a fruity odour to your breath, contact your doctor as soon as possible.

-Fertility: Everolimus can cause changes to sperm for men and may cause ovulation and menstrual bleeding to stop during treatment for women.
+Fertility: Everolimus can cause changes to sperm and may cause ovulation and menstrual bleeding to stop during treatment.
 These changes may continue after stopping the medication.

 Fluid and electrolyte balance: This medication may cause the levels of electrolytes such as potassium, sodium, magnesium, chloride, and calcium in the blood to change while taking this medication.
 If you experience symptoms of fluid and electrolyte imbalance such as muscle pains or cramps; dry mouth; numb hands, feet, or lips; or racing heartbeat, contact your doctor as soon as possible.
 Your doctor will do blood tests regularly to monitor the levels of these electrolytes in your blood while you are taking this medication.